AndrewBudziszek/RESUME.md/README.md

 Tech Used:
 * React Native
 * Postgres
+* GraphQL
+* SQS
 * Node

+Projects:
+**Financial Goals**
+Led the development of a brand new financial goals experience.
+Developed architecture, data models, batch scripts, APIs, and more to build a savings experience where users could save money towards their goals.
+Worked with product partners to help determine priority, timelines, and launch strategies.

+**Bill Negotiations**
+Improved various experiences within our mobile app to help users save money on their bills.

 ### Northwestern Mutual - Senior Software Engineer/Scrum Master - Finance and Risk
 _February 2020 - May 2022_